So – you’re about to sign on that dotted line? You’ve committed to your Spanish holiday investment. Now you’re asking yourself …

 Setting up a Spanish Holiday let is rarely as easy as many would have you believe.
 But – like anything worthwhile, to get the most of your Spanish holiday property, you need to rigorously prepare and plan.
 With an effective holiday home letting strategy in place, you’ll be good to go … and ready to make the most of your hard work and investment!
 Here’s our 3step guide to setting up a Spanish holiday let.

-Step 1 – Location and Legals
+Step 1 – Location and Legal Essentials

 Step 2 – Get your sums right